 Flute playing male musician

-This sculpture is one of the only three male figures out of 38 bracket figures mounted on the exterior wall surrounding the Navaranga (covered hall in front of the garbhagriha).
-Each of these figures is attached to a bracket that is placed at an angle just below the eaves of the temple.
-The base of the bracket is attached to the pillar just below its capital.
+This sculpture is one of the three male figures out of 38 bracket figures mounted on the exterior wall surrounding the Navaranga (covered hall in front of the garbhagriha).
+Each sculpture is attached to a bracket placed at an angle just below the eaves, with its base mounted on a pillar just below the pillar’s capital.

 – Belur Chennakeshava Temple – Bracket Figures

 – Belur Chennakeshava Temple – Navaranga

 – Belur Chennakeshava Temple – Garbhagriha Outer Wall

 – Badami, Cave – 1, Cave – 2, Cave – 3, Cave – 4